Corey Bailey

 In a tape recorder, bias is a high frequency Alternating Current (AC) signal that is

-thousand cycles per second) and 100 kilohertz (kHz).
-Professional equipment
+second) and 100 kilohertz (kHz).
+Professional equipment can have a bias

-the best linearity for recording.
+frequency approaching 250 kHz.
 The fact is, anything that can be magnetized,

 does not magnetize in a linear fashion.
 Early attempts to record without a bias